Ellie Sattler: Jurassic Park film adaptation

 Unlike the novel, Sattler has a more prominent role in the 1993 film adaptation, as director Steven Spielberg felt she did not get enough attention in the book.
 Because of plot alterations in the film, Sattler does many of the things done by Donald Gennaro in the novel.
 In the film, it is Sattler who ventures out of the bunker with Robert Muldoon to bring the park's power systems online.
 Spielberg also made Sattler and Grant a romantic couple to add tension.

-Laura Dern was Spielberg's first choice to play the character, having been impressed with her role in the films Smooth Talk (1985) and Rambling Rose (1991).
-Other actresses considered for the role included Robin Wright Penn, Gwyneth Paltrow, and Helen Hunt.
+Actresses considered for the role included Robin Wright Penn, Gwyneth Paltrow, Helen Hunt, and Stacy Haiduk.
 Juliette Binoche had been considered as well, but was already attached to Three Colours: Blue (1993).
+Early on, producer Kathleen Kennedy was interested in casting Laura Dern as Sattler.
+According to Spielberg: "That was a tough choice.
+I never thought of Laura in the context of Jurassic Park because I saw her as kind of frail and always being pursued by circumstances and men.
+I never envisioned her as a tough gal, like Linda Hamilton or Sigourney Weaver.
+But, actually, she didn't need to be.
+She wasn't required to play that kind of character in the film.
+Ellie is more of a brain".

-Nicolas Cage, who was Dern's co-star in the 1990 film Wild at Heart, urged her to accept the role as Sattler.
+Spielberg was impressed with her roles in the films Smooth Talk (1985) and Rambling Rose (1991).
+Nicolas Cage, who was Dern's co-star in the film Wild at Heart (1990), urged her to accept the role as Sattler.
 Compared to her previous films, Jurassic Park was a departure for Dern, which prompted her to take the role.
 She said, "It isn't about me finding my emotional motivation for each scene.
 It's certainly not quite the kind of acting I've done in the past.
 Sure, my character is fleshed out some from the book, but it's still all in the context of a movie that deals with dinosaurs".

 Dern said that she worked with the filmmakers to avoid portraying Sattler as an "oversexualised action heroine".
 This included her appearance, which consisted of basic shorts, "no-nonsense" boots, a lack of facial makeup, and an updo, making for a practical look rather than that of a pin-up model.
 Dern said, "Every decision seemed simple, but little decisions like making her wear eyeglasses in the scenes where she's working helped her feel more defined".
-She collaborated with producer Kathleen Kennedy on the character's appearance, and worked with writer David Koepp to incorporate some instances of feminist dialogue:
+She collaborated with Kennedy on the character's appearance, and worked with writer David Koepp to incorporate some instances of feminist dialogue: